portellam/VAC-Audio-Repeater-Manager/README.md

 	- [ ] Lower priority
 		- [ ] Viewmodel logic (NOTE: is this even necessary or feasible with Mocking?).

+- [ ] Create installer/uninstaller.

+- README
+	- [ ] Add demo pics.

 - Known bugs (subject to change):
-	[ ] When using a KVM, there is a bug where audio may be "glitched".
+	- [ ] When using a KVM, there is a bug where audio may be "glitched".
 This may be caused by switching PC inputs while playing audio over the KVM (ex: HDMI or optical audio, 3.5mm analog audio, etc.).
 SOLUTION: do not add Wave inputs/outputs which operate over the KVM.
 WORK-AROUND: Logout and login Windows user, then start VACARM again.
-	[ ] (Old application from main fork) Application will crash without warning when attempting to add vector when one exists between Wave-In and Wave-Out pair(s).
+	- [ ] (Old application from main fork) Application will crash without warning when attempting to add vector when one exists between Wave-In and Wave-Out pair(s).